MA International Communications Studies

 - Practice and develop a wide range of transferable skills that will prepare students for further study and for employment

 Students will continue to study their chosen language.
-Students will continue to develop their dissertation projects with the aid of their supervisors and in the compulsory module Media and Communication Research Methods 2.
+Students will continue to develop their dissertation projects with the aid of their supervisors and in the compulsory module.
 Optional modules allow students to immerse themselves in topics suiting their interests and future career goals.

-View a case study relating to this course
+View a case study relating to this program

 MA International Communications Studies